Edit

-In this tutorial, you'll learn how to integrate Roadmunk with Microsoft Entra ID.
+In this article, you learn how to integrate Roadmunk with Microsoft Entra ID.
 When you integrate Roadmunk with Microsoft Entra ID, you can:

 • Control in Microsoft Entra ID who has access to Roadmunk.